mr-v/mr-v.github.io/_posts/2015-09-29-swift-lldb-cocoa-touch-private-api.md

    |    | <SettingsViewController 0x7ffb02d4ccc0>, state: disappeared, view:  (view not loaded)
 ```

 - `-[UIView recursiveDescription]` - prints view hierarchy.
-Note that it may be more convenient to use Xcode's visual debugger for going over views structure.
+Note that nowadays it may be more convenient to use Xcode's visual debugger for going over views structure.
 - `-[UIView _autolayoutTrace]` - prints view hierarchy for the whole app with hints about ambiguous layout
 - `-[UIView _recursiveAutolayoutTraceAtLevel:]` - prints hierarchy with hints only for the specified view.
-Just use `0` for paramater, it determines level of indendation.
+Just use `0` for paramater, it only determines level of indendation.

-When breaking inside Swift code, we're relying on its compiler to parse expression.
+When breaking inside Swift code, we're relying on Swift compiler to parse expression.
 Using Objective-C syntax won't fly.

 ```objc
 (lldb) po [UIViewController _printHierarchy]